USDA-SCINet/scinet-site/sn_collections/_events/2025-06-11-Snakemake.md

 ## Run snakemake

 ### Set up environment
-* Load miniconda for access to conda environments.
+* Load miniconda for access to Conda environments.

   {:.copy-code}
   ```bash
   module load miniconda
   ```

-* Load the conda environment for Snakemake and the libraries for the pipeline.
-This env will be available as long the files from the completed env in workflow/env dir are available.
-The YAML to build this environment and instructions for creating it can be found at workflow/env/snk_mk_conda_env.yml.
+* Load the Conda environment for Snakemake and the libraries for the pipeline.
+This environment will be available as long as the files from the completed environment in `workflow/env` directory are available.
+The YAML file to build this environment and instructions for creating it can be found at `workflow/env/snk_mk_conda_env.yml`.

   {:.copy-code}
   ```bash